S. 4213: Data Center Water and Energy Transparency Act of 2026

 Companies building or expanding major facilities

-States without existing collection programs
+States without collection programs

 Operators filing federal reports